cgswords/cgswords.github.io/_posts/2015-08-17-latex-semantics.md

 \newcommand{\dstep} [2] {#1 ~\Downarrow~ #2}
 {% endhighlight %}

-Now we're ready to write the full set of denotational rules, using the substition command for substition and `\dstep` for denotational reductions.
+Now we're ready to write the full set of denotational rules, using the substitution command for substitution and `\dstep` for denotational reductions.

 For the reduction rules, we have two layout options: